niiniyare/ars/awosrs3.md

 Scenarios are defined as follows:

-Scenario 1 – Customer wants to search for flights.
+Scenario 1 � Customer wants to search for flights.

-Scenario 2 – Customer wants search for flights of specific dates.
+Scenario 2 � Customer wants search for flights of specific dates.

-Scenario 3 – Customer wants to search for flights of specific routes.
+Scenario 3 � Customer wants to search for flights of specific routes.

-Scenario 4 – Customer wants to see flight prices of different ticket types.
+Scenario 4 � Customer wants to see flight prices of different ticket types.

-Scenario 5 – Customer wants to see what is included in different ticket types.
+Scenario 5 � Customer wants to see what is included in different ticket types.

-Scenario 6 – Customer wants to sort available flights according to price.
+Scenario 6 � Customer wants to sort available flights according to price.

-Scenario 7 – Customer wants to sort available flights according to duration.
+Scenario 7 � Customer wants to sort available flights according to duration.

-Scenario 8 – Customer wants to proceed to payment for booked flight.
+Scenario 8 � Customer wants to proceed to payment for booked flight.

-Scenario 9 – Customer wants to cancel his/her booked ticket.
+Scenario 9 � Customer wants to cancel his/her booked ticket.

-Scenario 10 – Administrator wants to add a new flight to the system.
+Scenario 10 � Administrator wants to add a new flight to the system.

-Scenario 11 – Administrator wants to modify the details about existing flights.
+Scenario 11 � Administrator wants to modify the details about existing flights.

-Scenario 12 – Administrator wants to remove cancelled flights.
+Scenario 12 � Administrator wants to remove cancelled flights.

-Scenario 13 – Administrator wants to respond to cancellation requests of customers.
+Scenario 13 � Administrator wants to respond to cancellation requests of customers.

-Scenario 14 – Customer wants to be sure about security of payment.
+Scenario 14 � Customer wants to be sure about security of payment.

-Scenario 15 – Customer wants to enter information to the labels.
+Scenario 15 � Customer wants to enter information to the labels.

-Scenario 16 – Customer enters non-standard information while filling labels.
+Scenario 16 � Customer enters non-standard information while filling labels.

-Scenario 17 – Administrator wants to log on the system.
+Scenario 17 � Administrator wants to log on the system.

-Scenario 18 – Administrator types wrong password during log in.
+Scenario 18 � Administrator types wrong password during log in.

-Scenario 19 – Administrator wants to change his/her predefined password.
+Scenario 19 � Administrator wants to change his/her predefined password.

-Scenario 20 – Administrator defines new password out of defined standards.
+Scenario 20 � Administrator defines new password out of defined standards.

-Scenario 21 – Customers cannot reach website.
+Scenario 21 � Customers cannot reach website.

-Scenario 22 – Customer wants to change the currency and language.
+Scenario 22 � Customer wants to change the currency and language.

-Scenario 23 – Support staff wants to ensure the security of the system.
+Scenario 23 � Support staff wants to ensure the security of the system.

-Scenario 24 – Support staff wants to ensure the safety of the system.
+Scenario 24 � Support staff wants to ensure the safety of the system.

-Scenario 25 – Support staff wants to maintain performance of the system.
+Scenario 25 � Support staff wants to maintain performance of the system.

-Scenario 26 – Support staff wants to ensure the reliability of the system.
+Scenario 26 � Support staff wants to ensure the reliability of the system.

 Traceability matrix according to these scenarios and previous mentioned features (contains functional, non-functional and solution-oriented requirements) is constructed as follows:

 <img src="media/image25.jpg" style="width:7.89583in;height:3.28125in" />

 ##  Figure 14.
-Traceability matrix​
+Traceability matrix

 ### 4.8.2 Traceability Model

 <img src="media/image26.jpg" style="width:5.44792in;height:4.41667in" />

 ##  Figure 15.
-Traceability model​
+Traceability model

 In the given model following subtypes are defined under the traceability types of Content, Abstraction and Evolution:

 ### Content

--   *Contradicts*​ **-** inconsistency in the requirements artefacts​
+-   *Contradicts* **-** inconsistency in the requirements artefacts

--   *Conflicts*​ **-** realisation of requirement A may hinder (but does not necessarily​ exclude) the realisation of requirement B
+-   *Conflicts* **-** realisation of requirement A may hinder (but does not necessarily exclude) the realisation of requirement B

 **Abstraction**

--   *Generalizes* ​- artefact is a generalisation of (one or) several other artefacts
+-   *Generalizes* - artefact is a generalisation of (one or) several other artefacts

 ### Evolution

--   *Satisfies* ​- if artefact A is realised in the system, artefact B is realised as well
+-   *Satisfies* - if artefact A is realised in the system, artefact B is realised as well

--   *Based on* ​- artefact A has influenced the definition of artefact B
+-   *Based on* - artefact A has influenced the definition of artefact B

--   *Formalizes* ​- artefact A is a formal documentation of artefact B
+-   *Formalizes* - artefact A is a formal documentation of artefact B

--   *Derived* ​- artefact A was derived based on a set of other artefact
+-   *Derived* - artefact A was derived based on a set of other artefact

 ### 5. Prototype